 UMUC requires you to provide proof that you meet the admission requirements of the graduate program you applied to.
 Some programs may have additional admission requirements and may request other documents.
 Official transcripts must be submitted by the end of the first term.
 Please visit http://www.umuc.edu/admissions/whats-next/submit-transcripts.cfm for information on how to submit transcripts to UMUC.

 Final course grades must be posted by your faculty member in MyUMUC, typically beginning 72 hours (three days) after the last day of class.
-You can view your grades in the MyUMUC Student Center.
+You can view your grades in Academic History in MyUMUC.
 Military students need to check both their MyUMUC and military portals.
 It can take 24–48 hours for grades to post in military portals after they've been posted in MyUMUC.

 Which courses should I take next?
 How many courses do I have remaining?
 Do I have to take the remaining courses in a particular order?

 Each graduate program has specific requirements.
 Please discuss the requirements with your advisor or the department.